acviana/boot-camps/database/databases.md

 The `AGGREGATE` operation summarizes groups of records into new records.
 This is useful for calculating the `SUM`, `MAX`, `MIN`, `Average` or a `count` of records that share a unique set of fields.
 Here we see the Hours being totaled for each project.

 Suppose we had a Person table that shows more details on each of the scientists.
 The `JOIN` operation joins two (or more) tables together by combining records based on `TRUE` or `FALSE` conditions.
 We could use this operation to return results from the `Experiment` table with the full names of the corresponding scientists from the Person table:

 A database is the right tool for managing complex and structured data, that is spread over many different tables.
 Databases are also designed to work quickly on very large data sets—much larger than can comfortably be managed with a spreadsheet.
 Queries allow for great flexibility in how you are able to analyse your data.
 This makes databases a good choice for if you need to explore or mix and remixing it in many different ways.
-Unlike spreadsheets, databases do not typically have built in charting and visualising tools.
+Unlike spreadsheets, databases do not typically have built in charting and visualizing tools.
 But, it's always possible to export the results of a query to be used in other tools.

 So, summing up: A database is a set of tables of data on which you can explore and manipulate using queries.
 We've seen six basic kinds of operations that you can do on the data in a database: `SELECT`, `APPEND`, `FILTER`, `AGGREGATE`, `JOIN`, `SORT`.

-In this screencast we've tried to give you a flavour of the sorts of remixing you can do by showing you the basic operations.
+In this screencast we've tried to give you a flavor of the sorts of remixing you can do by showing you the basic operations.
 Databases are the right tool for managing large amounts of data, or data that is complex.
 They are useful when you need to remix and explore your data in different ways.

 Selecting Data
 ==============